Dschinghis Khan: Recent developments: 2018–present

 In 2018, Dschinghis Khan re-recorded "Moskau" with new lyrics for the 2018 FIFA World Cup, which was hosted in Russia.
 For the German and English versions, the lead vocals were performed by former US5 member Jay Khan.
 Alexander Malinin and his daughter Ustinya performed the Russian version, titled "Moskva".
 The Spanish version, titled "Moscú", was performed by Jorge Jiménez and Marifer Medrano.
 At the same time, Heichel teamed up with Track to record the song "We Love Football".
 It was revealed that Heichel gained the rights to the Dschinghis Khan name in Germany and Spain.
 Strobel, Pop, Kupreit, and producer Heinz Gross also own the rights to the name Dschinghis Khan, with both group patents revealing the use of their own logos.
 As a result, there are two disco groups operating under the name Dschinghis Khan.

 On 12 September 2020, dancer and singer Johannes Kupreit died in a car accident in Germany.
 Tributes were paid from the members and Dschinghis Khan fans from around the world.
 By the end of 2020, Pop and Strobel retired from their band.
 Meanwhile, the Heichel and Track faction of Dschinghis Khan released the studio album Here We Go, which is a mix of new songs and self-covers.

 In July 2021, Siegel sued Heichel when the latter attempted to bar him from releasing the 2018 FIFA World Cup version of "Moskau" and claimed to have full ownership of the Dschinghis Khan name.
 The Munich Regional Court ruled in favor of Siegel and awarded him the trademark rights to the group, citing him as the group's original creator and producer and the group's prior disbandments did not affect his ownership rights.

-In January 2022, Wolfgang Heichel posted a statement on his Facebook in regards to his split from Stefan Track's iteration of Dschinghis Khan, due to serious creative differences and the claim that Track's "Dschinghis Khan" account falsely claims to be the original Dschinghis Khan.
+In January 2022, Heichel posted a statement on his Facebook in regards to his split from Stefan Track's iteration of Dschinghis Khan, due to serious creative differences and the claim that Track's "Dschinghis Khan" account falsely claims to be the original Dschinghis Khan.

 In 2023, the Siegel lineup was revamped with three new members: Marco Matias, Selina Kohl, and Michael Thurner.

+On 20 January 2026, Heichel died at his home at the age of 75.
+His death was announced by his management on his official social media accounts.